DETAILED ACTION

 presenting the repost prompt in a user interface that presents the post.

-10. The electronic device of claim 9, wherein the indication comprises an identifier of a first group of users from the plurality of users and the number of a second group of users from the plurality of users, to indicate that the post is reposted by the plurality of users.
+10. The electronic device of claim 9, wherein the indication comprises an identifier of a first group of users from the plurality of users and a number of a second group of users from the plurality of users, to indicate that the post is reposted by the plurality of users.

 12. The electronic device of claim 11, wherein